The Big Garden Birdwatch Sale

 16.99

-The Big Garden Birdwatch is organised by the RSPB, with results published annually to help track changes in UK garden bird populations.
+Big Garden Birdwatch is organised by the RSPB, with results published each year to track changes in UK garden bird populations and guide conservation work.

-In 2026, the event will take place from 23rd to 25th January.
-We at CJ Wildlife will be joining in by watching, counting and supporting our garden birds throughout the event.
+In 2026, the event takes place from 23rd to 25th January, and we at CJ Wildlife will once again be joining in, watching, counting and supporting our garden birds throughout the weekend.

-Everyone is encouraged to observe and record the birds they see in their garden or local park for one hour.
-These sightings help build a valuable picture of how our garden birds are faring across the UK.
+Everyone is encouraged to spend one hour observing and recording the birds they see in their garden or local park.
+Every sighting helps build a clearer picture of how our much-loved garden birds are faring across the UK.

 Popular for Big Garden Birdwatch